JAremko/docker-emacs/README.md

 #### Why?
   - Reap the benefit of Emacs and other GNU/Linux tools on Windows/MacOS machines
-  - Use https://hub.docker.com/ to auto-build your environment and store backups
+  - Use [docker hub](https://hub.docker.com/) to auto-build your environment and store full backups for free
   - Build once and work with the same development environment everywhere
-  - Run untrusted/risky code in the tunable sandbox with CPU/network/disk quotas if needed
+  - Run untrusted/risky code in the tunable sandbox with CPU/network/disk quotas
-  - Try new tools, perform destructive experiment and roll back changes when something goes wrong
+  - Try new tools, experiment and roll back changes when something goes wrong
-  - Share your setup with others or extend someone else's builds
+  - Share your setup with others or extend someone else’s development environment
   - Run multiple Emacs instances on the same machine isolated
   - An easy way to swap Emacs version (`emacs25`,`emacs24`,`emacs-snapshot`) for debugging
   - [Pause](https://docs.docker.com/engine/reference/commandline/pause) container to free resources temporarily
-  - [Checkpoint & Restore](https://github.com/docker/docker/blob/1.13.x/experimental/checkpoint-restore.md) - potentially fastest way to start a "heavy" development environment
+  - [Checkpoint & Restore](https://github.com/docker/docker/blob/1.13.x/experimental/checkpoint-restore.md) - maybe the fastest way to start a “heavy” environment
+  - Friendly for networks with low upload speed/quotas

 #### Tags:
  - `latest`  [dockerfiles/emacs25](https://github.com/JAremko/docker-emacs/blob/master/Dockerfile.emacs25)